Loading...

 Objective

-• Verify a directory user resolves through getent.
+• Verify a directory user resolves through getent .

-• Inspect PAM configuration for LDAP modules.
+• Inspect PAM configuration for LDAP module presence.

 • Simulate a login session and prove identity.